 The range of potential topics spans all areas of clinical medicine.
 One area of focus is the trials of therapeutics, such as a clinical trial evaluating a new drug or device in the direct care of patients.
 Projects can either be continuing work in a mentor’s lab or a new project developed in close coordination with the mentor.
 In either case, the student can and should take the lead on the project from data collection to presentation.

 Dr. Glick is Associate Professor of Anesthesia & Critical Care, Medical Director of the Post-Anethesia Care Unit, and Medical Director of the Preoperative Care Area.
 His academic interests include training in the Postanethesia Care Unit and economic optimization of the operating room and anesthesia services.
 Dr. Glick's clinical interests are in emergency airway management, management of the difficult airway and awake fiberoptic intubation, and facilitation of emergence from anethesia in non-English-speaking patients.

 Dr. Towle is Professor of Neurology, Surgery and Pediatrics, Technical Director of the Intraoperative Monitoring Service, and Director of the Clinical Evoked Potential Laboratory.
 His research interests include mapping human cortical function, merging functional and structural information, and epileptic seizures.

 Clinical Research Student Ambassadors

-Mentored by Dr. David Glick, Department of Anesthesia & Critical Care
+Mentored by David Glick, MD, MBA, Department of Anesthesia and Critical Care